 According to Allegra Strategies' survey of over 2,000 consumers for its How Britain Eats 2011 report, 22% of the British public choose 'meals for two' deals over eating out or a take-away, due to the convenience of quality and good value.

 It found that the frequency of eating out for dinner has remained the same as 2010, while lunch has seen an increase in 2011.

 The report also revealed that as consumers seek out value thay are less loyal, with only 19% admitting to frequenting a favourite establishment.

-However, the majority also claim to be adventurous, with 68% trying food they wouldn't eat at home.
+However, a majority claim to be adventurous, with 68% trying food they wouldn't eat at home.

 Time and money pressures continue to affect consumer behaviour, with most respondents citing value for money as the key factor in their choice of eating out establishment.

 Anya Gascoine-Marco, director of insight at Allegra Strategies, said it was clear that consumer anxiety over rising costs and governmental austerity measures were having an effect on how Britain eats.